 If you or your family have an inherited (genetic) form of thrombophilia, you may be asked to consider tests for yourself or your close relatives.
 This is to see if you or others in the family have the same condition.
 However, the benefits of looking for people with thrombophilia who have not had a blood clot have not yet been proven.
 This is why there are clear guidelines on who should be tested.

 This section explains the more common types of thrombophilia, although it does not cover every condition.

 Factor V Leiden

-Pronounced 'factor 5 lyden'.
-It is fairly common in people of European origin, and about 1 in 20 Europeans have the factor V Leiden gene.
+This is pronounced 'factor 5 lyden'.
+It is fairly common in people of European origin - about 1 in 20 Europeans have the factor V Leiden gene.
 This gene affects the factor V part of the clotting cascade, making the clotting process go on longer.
 It increases the risk of a blood clot in a vein by about eight times.
 That is still a relatively low risk, so most people with factor V Leiden do not develop problems.
-Some people inherit two factor V Leiden genes - one gene from each parent (known as 'homozygous Factor V Leiden').
-This is less common, but makes the risk much higher - around eighty times the normal risk.
+Some people inherit two factor V Leiden genes - one gene from each parent (known as 'homozygous factor V Leiden').
+This is less common but makes the risk much higher - around eighty times the normal risk.

 Prothrombin is a clotting factor, and people with the 20210 gene have a change in their prothrombin which makes the blood clot more easily.
 About 1 in 50 people of European origin have this gene; it is more common in people of South European origin.
 It increases your risk of having a blood clot in a vein to twice the normal risk.
 This is a relatively low risk, so most people with prothrombin 20210 do not develop a blood clot.